 Back in Errol Street, families want more than a relocatable future, and an October 2016 announcement from the Victorian Government indicated that they had at least been heard.
 The School Provision Review of the Docklands Area called for a Docklands primary school as well as a second primary school in North Melbourne.
 Albeit the language was peculiar: whether many people view education in terms of ‘market shares’ is questionable.

 Planning for the proposed Docklands Primary School is well advanced, if you ignore the fact that land still needs to be acquired.
 The proposed North Melbourne Hill primary school also involves land acquisition, and even though a site has been identified, there are some planning issues to be resolved.
 An existing public housing estate on Abbotsford Street is to be rebuilt, and will incorporate a new education facility.
 The overcrowded North Melbourne Primary wants to use the new site for expansion, or will it be a new school altogether?

 To recap: two new schools have been promised to take the pressure off North Melbourne Primary.
-Land either needs to be purchased, or is not available until 2020.
+Land either needs to be purchased or is not yet available.
 A few more years of corridor squeeze in Errol Street awaits.

 Yet a second North Melbourne primary school is staring us in the face, for in Queensberry Street sits the former Hotham State School (no. 307).
 This 1882 red-brick classic was closed in 1935 and used for a variety of purposes thereafter.
 In 2009 it became the Bastow Institute of Educational Leadership, an Education Department body.
 How ironic.
-Well, here’s a chance for the Department to show some educational leadership: move the Bastow Institute and re-establish a primary school on the site. [as at November 2018]
+Well here’s a chance for the Department to show some educational leadership: move the Bastow Institute and re-establish a primary school on the site.

 What have we learned from the past?
 Try this: